VRConservation/confi/2_forward.md

 Given these realities, we are focused on improving public program prioritization, enabling public funds to be better leveraged together, and delivering funding more efficiently to the right projects.
 Our policy efforts have focused on enabling that future through some of the biggest recurring bucket #2 spending agencies:

-1. Watershed Results Act (worked with Sen. Wyden to develop a pilot outcomes-based purchasing program under US DOI),
+1. Watershed Results Act (worked with Sen. Wyden to develop a pilot outcomes-based purchasing program under US DOI);
-2. EPA nutrient funding group (co-led a work group with EPA to develop a framework for EPA to integrate its regulatory, SRF/WIFIA financing and watershed work in a similar way – see PDF; late June workshop being hosted at EPA),
+2. EPA nutrient funding group (co-led a work group with EPA to develop a framework for EPA to integrate its regulatory, SRF/WIFIA financing and watershed work in a similar way – see PDF; late June workshop being hosted at EPA);
-3. Farm Bill amendments to the partner-led RCPP program (to remedy issues that have plagued the program – see pages 20-22 of PDF for Senate-side edits we led on),
+3. Farm Bill amendments to the partner-led RCPP program (to remedy issues that have plagued the program – see pages 20-22 of PDF for Senate-side edits we led on);
-4. Protect the West Act (integrated PFP options into USFS spending), and
+4. Protect the West Act (integrated PFP options into USFS spending); and
 5. California via the CA Climate Bond (got pilot watershed program into draft – section 91031).

 ## Trends/moving forward